codejedi-ai/CS452ROTOS-SMP-MekkanaOS/k4/quest/Hand in QuestPDF.md

 ### Usage

-To use the clock server and related functions, you can register tasks as "clockNotifier" to request the current time and use `Time`, `Delay`, and `DelayUntil` functions to manage delays and time-based operations in your real-time system.
+To use the clock server and related functions, you can register tasks as "clock_notifier" to request the current time and use `Time`, `Delay`, and `DelayUntil` functions to manage delays and time-based operations in your real-time system.

 Make sure to include the necessary header files such as "clockserver.h," "syscall.h," "processes.h," and others to use these functions effectively.